Bamboo is a beautiful modern evergreen shrub, but if unchecked, it may spread uncontrollably.

 - Roots are called adventitious roots, which means that they develop around the rhizome buds.

-- Bamboo rhizomes are able to develop tremendous pressures, and thin films are not enough to stop them, which is why strong rhizome barriers are needed.
+- Bamboo rhizomes are able to develop tremendous pressures.
+Thin films are not enough to stop them, which is why strong rhizome barriers are the only solution.

 Bamboos have an extremely rapid growth and resist dry spells and frost rather well.